datagrok-ai/admetica/README.md

 # Novartis ADMET predictions

-Scientists from Novartis have recently published a [paper in Nature](https://www.nature.com/articles/s41467-024-49979-3) that contains a dataset with Novartis' ADMET predictions for 273,706 molecules from Chembl, 199,972 from ZINC and 3,269 from PROTAC-DB.
+Scientists from Novartis recently published a [paper in Nature](https://www.nature.com/articles/s41467-024-49979-3).
+The dataset comprises a total of 273,706 molecules, which includes 70,465 from ChEMBL, 199,972 from ZINC, and 3,269 from PROTAC-DB.
 Naturally, we were curious how their results compare to Admetica ones.
 Also, if the Novartis predictions are better (very likely since they have massive proprietary datasets), can we improve Admetica models by training them on the publicly available Novartis predictions?

-TL/DR: Novartis models performed better on some properties, and worse on others.
+TL/DR: The Novartis models performed well on certain properties, such as CYP2C9-inhibitor, CYP3A4-inhibitor, and Caco-2, but were less effective on the CYP2D6-inhibitor.
 By incorporating some predictions to the Admetica training dataset, we have improved some of the Admetica models.
 See details below, or jump to the [summary](#summary).